 Attendance in class is a key factor of success in college.
-The following procedure applies to regular academic, technical and career credit programs, including online courses.
+The following procedure applies to regular academic and career/technical credit programs, including online courses.
 It does not apply to non-credit or continuing education activities.
 Some programs in nursing and allied health-career fields or non-credit programs require more stringent attendance policies which will be followed and will be stated in the departmental regulations for the program of study.

 The primary method by which the College communicates with its credit students concerning attendance is the students’ College-issued email account.
 All credit students are responsible for activating their College email account within three (3) days of registering for classes for the first time and for checking it frequently (at least three times each week) when classes are in session.